quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/handling-assets.md

 :::

 ::: danger
 When not building a SPA/PWA/SSR, then `/src/statics/icons/*` and `/src/statics/app-logo-128x128.png` will NOT be embedded into your app because they would not serve any purpose.
-For example, an Electron or Cordova apps do not require those files.
+For example, Electron or Cordova apps do not require those files.
 :::

 ## Vue Binding Requires Statics Only